 New Delhi, Jul 12: With hectic activity on in Congress on the Telangana issue, BJP on Friday said it has always been clear about its commitment to the carving out of the new state from Andhra Pradesh while the ruling party has been dilly-dallying on the matter.

-"BJP has always been clear about its commitment towards the formation of Telangana.
+"BJP has always been clear about its commitment towards the

 In 2006, BJP President Rajnath Singh- in his earlier tenure as party chief- had said at a rally in Mehboobnagar in Andhra Pradesh that the party supports Telangana," BJP spokesperson Sudanshu Trivedi said.